The Development of the OSPAs

 - Business and Networking Opportunities– The OSPAs will bring together people from all over the industry, you’ll have the chance to meet new people and make important industry contacts.

-- The Awards Night– you will be a part of a brilliant and enjoyable event, that will be one of the premier nights on the security calendar.
+- The Awards Ceremony– you will be a part of a brilliant and enjoyable event, that will be one of the premier occasions on the security calendar.

 - Winners– You have the chance to become the winner of an OSPAs award, and to be promoted on both your country’s OSPA website and the Global OSPAs website.